 New Jersey Elder Care Lawyer Experienced in Alzheimer’s and Dementia Planning

 Together We Can Help Protect a Lifetime of Savings and Income.
-Learn How by Reading This Important Pate About Dementia, Alzheimer’s Law, and Asset Protection Planning.
+Learn How by Reading This Important Page About Dementia, Alzheimer’s Law, and Asset Protection Planning.

 Alzheimer’s Planning: The Basics

 Individuals with Alzheimer’s disease have unique legal and financial needs, as do their families.
 Alzheimer’s care costs are extremely high.
 In New Jersey, depending on the level of long-term care required, costs are typically between $7,000 and $13,000 per month!
 As one can imagine, this is devastating to the average family.

 Navigating through the emotional and physical demands of Alzheimer’s and Dementia care is very challenging.
 Calling upon the assistance of a knowledgeable Elder law attorney, among other professionals, can help ease the burden on your family.
 Fredrick P. Niemann, Esq. is an experienced Alzheimer’s and Dementia lawyer, having handled cases and lectured throughout New Jersey to various professional and community groups on topics including Alzheimer’s Planning, Asset Protection, Veterans Benefits, and NJ Medicaid.
 Please feel free to click here to see where and when Mr. Niemann will be speaking next.

 What Exactly is Alzheimer’s Planning?

 While Alzheimer’s planning may sound like a simple concept, many people are not even aware that planning is possible.
 It involves protecting your assets and income, as well as providing for quality life care.
-By combining estate planning, asset protection, Medicaid planning, and planning for nursing home and home-based care, you are able to define your present and future financial needs while making sure a loved one receives the proper care he or she deserves.
+By combining estate planning, asset protection, Medicaid planning, and planning for nursing home and home-based care, you can define your present and future financial needs while making sure a loved one receives the proper care he or she deserves.